srgk26/EasyPlotting.jl/README.md

 To install seaborn, do either `sudo pip3 install seaborn` to install system-wide or `python3 -m pip install --user seaborn` to install at user level.

 6. Then run Julia by simply typing `julia` in the terminal.
-Copy and paste the code below to install and launch Easyplotting from within the Julia REPL prompt in the terminal:
+Copy and paste the code below to install and launch EasyPlotting from within the Julia REPL prompt in the terminal:

 ```
 using Pkg
-if haskey(Pkg.installed(), "Easyplotting") == false
+if haskey(Pkg.installed(), "EasyPlotting") == false
     Pkg.add(PackageSpec(url="https://github.com/JuliaGraphics/Gtk.jl.git")); Pkg.add(PackageSpec(url="https://github.com/sglyon/PlotlyJS.jl.git")); Pkg.add(PackageSpec(url="https://github.com/sglyon/ORCA.jl.git")); Pkg.add(PackageSpec(url="https://github.com/JuliaIO/ImageMagick.jl.git")) ## Pre-installing dependencies manually due to non-detection of these pkgs in path
-    Pkg.add(PackageSpec(url="https://github.com/srgk26/Easyplotting.jl.git")) ## Install Easyplotting.jl package
+    Pkg.add(PackageSpec(url="https://github.com/srgk26/EasyPlotting.jl.git")) ## Install EasyPlotting.jl package
 end
-using Easyplotting; retry(Easyplotting.easymain::Function, delays=ExponentialBackOff(n=5, first_delay=5, max_delay=10))() ## Retry function in case of an IOError when launching Blink
+using EasyPlotting; retry(EasyPlotting.easymain::Function, delays=ExponentialBackOff(n=5, first_delay=5, max_delay=10))() ## Retry function in case of an IOError when launching Blink
 ```

 As an example, for Julia-1.2.0 running Arch Linux using wayland as the display server protocol: